evanx/jsbin/hydratePromises/readme.md

 module.exports = HydrateFromPromisesMixin;
 ```
 where we invoke our promise producers, and only invoke `setState` when all the promises have been concluded.

+We use a `CountDownLatch` utility to count down the replies we are awaiting and then invoke `setState` on our component.
+That triggers a `render` of our hydrated component.

+However some properties might failed to load and will be `null,` so we have to be cognisant of that on our `render` function.

 https://twitter.com/evanxsummers